CPrich905/sei-group-project/README.md

   * User can choose whether the events they are attending are shown on their profile.
   * User profile to include a private calendar of events

-## Wins
-While it was a team effort getting this app up and running, my main areas of focus were the New Activity form and the initial testing.

-Creating a new event required the user to input a large amount of data.
-We wanted to ensure our users were able to quickly and easily input these data fields, not to simply fill in numerous text boxes and so used select boxes filled with preset options, radio buttons, and third party packages such as ```javascript react-calendar``` and ```javascript react-simple-timefield```

 ## Major hurdles
 *Linking Events and Users*
 One of the biggest stumbling blocks we encountered was connecting the user and the events as several functions relied on having the attendees and owner linked to the events  While we reached a working solution, the current code is not as DRY as it could be, nor does it play to the strengths of the technologies used.